JasonBock/Rocks/docs/notes/C# 11 Features.md

 ### `init` Properties

+`init` is a C# 10 feature, but because of `required`, I'm revisiting the approach.
 Right now, I have `init` properties unmockable.
 I'd like to rectify that.

 For `init` properties, would this work?